Connecting People to the Heart of Our Filipino Healing Traditions

 My name is Lyn Pacificar, a Katuuran¹ and Albularyo² Indigenous medicine person.
-My lineage is rooted in the Western and Eastern Visayas (Ilonggo and Waray) regions of the Philippines.
+I belong to the Indigenous Peoples ethnolinguistic groups of the Hiligaynon & Waray Waray of my most recent Ancestors.

-I grew up under unusual circumstances as a first generation Filipina-American in Los Angeles, with immigrant parents and speaking a mixture of Tagalog, Bisaya, and English in one household.
+I grew up under unusual circumstances as a first generation Filipina-American in Los Angeles, with immigrant parents and speaking a mixture of Tagalog, Ilonggo, Waray, and English in one household.

 Immersed in my culture, I learned our ways of cooking, speaking, and healing from my paternal grandmother (“Mama”), my maternal grandfather (“Lolo”), and my dad.
 I asked them questions like where they were from in the Philippines, and even my Mama’s love story of how she met Papa.
 I am eternally grateful to them for imparting their stories with me, encouraged even further to learn more about my roots.

 My dad was a Filipino martial artist (FMA Master & 8th degree black belt Okinawan Shorin-Ryu Karate) and Manghihilot³.
 At a young age, I learned arnis4, kata5, and hilot--the keys to knowing how the body can get hurt, and how to heal the pain.
 He taught me about the various types of oils used in his healing practice which were prepared with specific intentions.
 These teachings became the foundation for Herbalaria.